open/close all folders

 - Subverted in Fullmetal Alchemist: at the very beginning, Edward Elric confronts the Head of the local Corrupt Church without any help of the army.
 He later explains that, after dealing with the leader, he sent a report to his superiors in the military, who reacted by sending troops to deal with the trouble created by the collapsing of the church.
 It's then revealed that those troops were sent to replace those of the General in charge of the region, because they were dealing too well with the population, while his superiors needed bloodshed.

-- In Blue Gender, this is combined with Show, Don't Tell, as it is mentioned that humanity's militaries were defeated off screen, but we are never shown or told exactly how.
+- In Blue Gender, it is mentioned that humanity's militaries were defeated off screen, but we are never shown or told exactly how.
 The humans show themselves capable of defeating the Blue without tremendous difficulty in the series, and if they were to use modern day military tactics, the humans should, by all accounts, have been able to win pretty handily.

 - Par for the course in Dragon Ball, where by the Z era the weakest of the villains is a One-Man Army.
-The last time they even bother to mobilize is in a filler episode of the Z anime in which Nappa amuses himself by blowing up airplanes and battleships.
-By the Cell saga, they've apparently gotten Genre Savvy about the relatively efficacy of lone martial artists versus modern militaries and send Mr. Satan instead.
+In the Cell saga, after a botched attempt to take Cell down, they've apparently realized the relatively efficacy of lone martial artists versus modern militaries and send Mr. Satan instead.

 - The army in pretty much any Godzilla movie (with the sole exception of the 1998 film, which annoyed long time fans).
 The first time can be excused as they had no idea what they're dealing with, but in every sequel Godzilla shows up and the army attacks do nothing to him and actually cause just as much, if not more, collateral damage.
-Even the damage caused by Godzilla himself can be blamed largely on the army as the films have pointed out shooting Godzilla just makes him mad and causes him to advance and attack.
+Even the damage caused by Godzilla himself can be blamed largely on the army since shooting Godzilla just makes him angry and causes him to advance and attack, causing worse destruction than had the army did nothing about it.

 - A memorable aversion is Shaun of the Dead, as part of its Affectionate Parody of Zombie Apocalypse films, where the military just comes in and mows down the zombies in less than a day, with complete ease and not so much as a single casualty.
 They rescue the protagonists and peace is quickly restored.